icon

 I created this Quality Control policy to ensure that no pair of earrings, pendant or pearl ring will have visible blemishes on the front or side of the pearl where it will be noticed by the wearer or the admirer.

-AA vs AAA Quality Tahitian Rounds
+AA vs AAA Quality Tahitian Pearl Comparison

-As with all other pearls, especially when it comes to online bargains: price isn’t everything!
+As with all other pearls, especially when it comes to online bargains: price isn’t everything.

 While my policy of “AAA Quality Minimum” may make my prices appear to be a tiny bit less competitive at the outset, I believe that adhering to this high quality standard results in both more durable, prettier pearls and happier, more loyal customers in the long run.